Kate-alt-69/SM1/README.md

 Hello This is my Discord Bot!
+Template.